sdiehl/wiwinwlh/tutorial.md

 Our final example executes in the same way as the previous two examples.
-This example, though, uses the special ``(>>)`` [operator](#monadic-methods) to take the place of binding a function to the lamda that discards its argument.
+This example, though, uses the special ``(>>)`` [operator](#monadic-methods) to take the place of binding a result to the lamda that discards its argument.

 ```haskell
 main :: IO ()